-As a result, a sensible approach for any business holding an EUTM now, but no UK registration, would be, not to wait to see what transition may hold but instead, to apply for a UK registered trade mark now.
+Given the lack of detail on costs just yet we would continue to advise that a sensible approach for any business holding an EUTM now, but no UK registration, would be to apply for a UK registered trade mark.

 |UK Registered Design||This UK only protection derives from domestic legislation, the Registered Designs Act 1949.
 Generally speaking it is a right that has been largely overlooked in recent years since the introduction of the Registered Community Designs, but given the issues identified below with that, it may find a resurgence is on the cards as it will remain unaffected by Brexit.
 Again, a use of parallel protections for the next couple of years may be a wise approach given the shorter duration of registered designs.|

 |Registered Community Design||As with EUTMs, a new equivalent UK right will be granted with ‘minimal administrative burden.’
 What this means for businesses is yet to be seen.|